ROILTechnology/ROIL_info/terms.md

 ROIL specifically disclaims any warranties of accuracy, merchantability, functionality, reliability, noninfringement, age-appropriateness, or inoffensiveness.
 Because ROIL does not control the content delivered to it by feeds, ROIL must parse these inputs.
+This parsing involves modifications, such as removal of html tags, for purposes including improved user presentation and prevention of cyber-security vulnerabilities (such as XSS attacks).
 ROIL makes no warranty that this parsing will be correct.
 Further, ROIL makes no warranties as to frequent or consistent fetching of data and/or complete or permanent storage.
 ROIL may facilitate your access to content hosted elsewhere, for example by opening a source in a web browser, playing streaming audio or video in an electronic media player, or presenting image links in embedded fashion.
 You should not take such access facilitation to imply that the accessed content is hosted by, or licensed to, ROIL.

 If you control a feed (such as an RSS feed), it is possible for you to post content to ROIL via that feed.
 You agree to not post, by way of feeds or